-Casting Policy for Third and Fourth-Year BFA & BA Dance Majors/Dance Minors:
+Casting Policy for First and Second-Year BFA Students:

-- Students may perform in a total of seven student works over the year if one (or more) work is a graduate work; the limit for participating in undergraduate works is six total for the year; no more than 4 in one concert. - All BFA students will be allowed to be an understudy for one piece in the BFA Student Concert, and one piece in the BFA Senior Concert.
+- Students may perform in a total of six student works over the year if one (or more) work is a graduate work; the limit for participating in undergraduate works is five total for the year; no more than three works for any one concert. - All BFA students will be allowed to be an understudy for one piece in the BFA Student Concert, and one piece in the BFA Senior Concert.
 If a student has reached the maximum piece limit, they may not be an understudy for a student piece.

-If you will be performing in a MFA Work, please fill out Page 4 of this agreement.
+If you will be performing in a MFA Work, please fill out Page 4 of this agreement